 One study found wide variations in the quality, lens color, spectral characteristics, and optical densities of lenses purchased from different optical shops and laboratories.⁵ So when you buy FL-41, you're taking a risk.

 With Axon Optics, you get the same quality, consistency, and color every time.
-This is because we test our lenses (and most others too).
+This is because Avulux® lenses are tested for filtration consistency.
 FL-41 suppliers don't test their lenses.
 In fact, some companies claim they're selling you FL-41 when they're just selling colored lenses.
 They aren't the same!